Start the ceremony booking process

 What if I need to cancel or change a Registry wedding booking

-If you need to cancel or change a booking, you should refer to your booking confirmation email and let us know in writing.
+If you need to cancel or change your booking, you should refer to your booking confirmation email and our Refund Policy for full details.
+All requests must be made in writing.

 I need to get married in less than 1 month